mtoscan/generate-update-statement-typescript/README.md

 ### Running Tests

-Run your tests using
+Run tests using

 ``` bash
 $ npm test
 ```

 I'm using Jest to run the tests.
-You can read more about setting up your tests [here](https://facebook.github.io/jest/docs/en/getting-started.html#content).
+You can read more about setting up tests [here](https://facebook.github.io/jest/docs/en/getting-started.html#content).

 ### List of changes or Improvements pending